 It was agreed to send Napoleon into exile on the Mediterranean island of Elba, where he would have sovereignty, an annual income and a guard of 400 volunteers.
 Perhaps to go out on his own terms, the 45-year-old attempted suicide by taking a poison pill he had carried since Russia, but it had lost its potency and failed to kill him.
 Instead, he arrived on Elba on 4 May, and many thought that would be the end of Napoleon.

 They were wrong.
 His time on the island lasted less than a year.
 Facing a life on Elba without his wife and son (who had been sent to Austria), being denied his income and being aware of how the Bourbon Restoration of the monarchy rankled with the French people, he plotted a return.

 Napoleon landed in France on 1 March 1815 with a guard of several hundred soldiers and headed north to Paris, gathering support along the way.
 When he reached the capital on 20 March, Louis XVIII had already fled and Napoleon, with an army already behind him, took power immediately.
 So began his second rule, known as the Hundred Days.

-It took ten weeks for HMS Bellerophon to get to the South Atlantic island and when he first saw his new home through his field glasses, Napoleon commented: “It’s not an attractive place.
-I should have done better to remain in Egypt.”
-It became clear early on that any hope of escape – and there were plans – would be extremely slim.
+It took ten weeks for HMS Bellerophon to get to the South Atlantic island and it soon became clear early on that any hope of escape – and there were plans – would be extremely slim.
 The British had Napoleon constantly under watch and the sight of an approaching boat would signal some 500 guns to be manned.